SamuelNaiwo/CICD-With-Jenkins/README.md

 7. Navigate to your GitHub repo and click on the settings tab.
 8. Click deploy keys under security.
 9. Click add deploy key.
 10. Title your new key and paste your ssh key into the box below.
+Also, select `allow write access`.
-11. Click add key in the green box and you should see your new kwy.
+11. Click add key in the green box and you should see your new key.

 ## Set Up Jenkins